List of He-Man and the Masters of the Universe characters: Vikor

 Exclusive to the Masters of the Universe Classics toyline, Vikor is the "He-Man of the North."

 Sometime after King Grayskull's death, a Viking-like warrior from the north named Vikor was chosen by the Goddess of Castle Grayskull to help protect the Sword of He as Eternia awaits a true heir to be born.
 Some of his known heroics involved fighting the remaining Snake Men and defending the Valley of Gnarl from the Fighting Foe Men.
 Vikor's legends will never be forgotten in the great archives of Eternia.

 Vikor made his TV debut in Masters of the Universe: Revelation.

 Vikor is voiced by Adam Gifford in Masters of the Universe: Revelation.

 Other heroes associated with MOTU

 He-Man has several allies who are independent of the Heroic Warriors.
 Although they only occasionally assist He-Man (and only when it suits their purposes), they are considered heroic characters nonetheless.

 Granamyr

 Granamyr (voiced by John Erwin) is the oldest and wisest of the dragons of Darksmoke, an ancient dragon kingdom on Eternia.
 Granamyr greatly distrusts humans after a great war between the dragons and humans centuries ago, but he strongly respects He-Man, who convinces him there is still some hope for humankind.
+Granamyr would appear in a few more episodes of the original Filmation era He-Man cartoon, including in one episode of She-Ra: Princess of Power.
 Granamyr is one of the most powerful magic users on Eternia and apparently possesses such extraordinary power that even Skeletor dares not challenge him.

 He did not have a toy made of him in the vintage era.
 As of December 2012, he has now been included in the Masters of the Universe Classics toyline.

+Granmyr was voiced by John Erwin in the 1985 series and by John De Lancie in Masters of the Universe: Revolution.